FLuM3n/PSS-Finder/README.md

 # Usage
 for synthetic binding protein scaffolds mining from massive sequences, users can just change the data in `0storage/2selected_gomc/selected_gomc_1000_predicted_results.csv`
-the SRR ID & Gene ID can be just considered as a special identifier for you to distinguish different sequences
+the SRR ID & Gene ID can be just considered as a special identifier for you to distinguish different sequences the final output is in `0storage/6selected_gomc`

+# Note
+the data provided in this repository is limited the complete data links to:
+The ocean microbial protein sequences are from https://db.cngb.org/maya/datasets/MDB0000002 the pre-trained protBERT is available at https://huggingface.co/Rostlab/prot_bert The complete SBP and PSS related data can be downloaded at https://synbip.idrblab.net/ The ESMFold used in this study is integrated into the code in the form of an API.
+For more stable usage, it can be downloaded from https://github.com/facebookresearch/esm for local deployment.